 First of all, you probably know by now that Roofscapes has changed its name to Roofmeadow, right?
 Headed up by president and founder Charlie Miller, P.E. – one of our favorite people, and one of my very earliest mentors – Roofmeadow has been one of the trailblazers in our industry starting in the 1990’s and has provided much inspiration to many of us.

 They’ve started a new blog, and you’ve got to check out their post about “Philly’s First Bus Shelter Green Roof.”
-We first alerted you about it from a series of articles posted in NewsLinks: Philadelphia Unrolls A “˜Green’ Roof On A SEPTA Bus Shelter, Waiting for the rain: Green-topped bus stop a first in Philly, and Green roofs: That bus stop shelter is only the beginning.
+We first alerted you about it from a series of articles posted in NewsLinks: Philadelphia Unrolls A “˜Green’ Roof On A SEPTA Bus Shelter, and Green roofs: That bus stop shelter is only the beginning.

 As part of its Philadelphia’s Green City, Clean Waters plan, the Philadelphia Water Department (PWD) has commissioned Roofmeadow to create a deployable prefab bus shelter green roof kit.
 With much fanfare, the first small but highly visible 60 sf prototype was installed at a bus shelter across the street from City Hall on June 15, 2011.

 In fact, Mayor Michael Nutter, middle, launched the installation of the series and the event was very well publicized and attended.